hachmannlab/chemml/docs/index.rst

 The package consists of two python frameworks:

-- ChemML library (cheml):
+- ChemML library (chemml):
    It is a host for all the methods that are developed or coded from scratch by developers.
 The format of library is similar to the Scikit-learn library.

 - ChemML wrapper:
-   It is an interface for many of the libraries (including cheml) that supply methods for the representation, analysis, mining, and modeling of large-scale chemical data sets.
+   It is an interface for many of the libraries (including chemml) that supply methods for the representation, analysis, mining, and modeling of large-scale chemical data sets.
-   The wrapper is not just an interface for the cheml library.
+   The wrapper is not just an interface for the chemml library.
 It facilitates the broader dissemination of available methods/tools as they are but in a compatible environment.

 Version:
 ++++++++